 , OK — Flu vaccines are now available at no cost to eligible Veterans.
-The OKC VA Medical Center will also begin offering drive-through Flu Shot clinics next week.
-This will allow Veterans to avoid crowded waiting rooms, and get their shots in the comfort of their own cars.
+The Oklahoma City VA Medical Center will also begin offering drive-through flu shot clinics next week.
+This will allow Veterans to avoid crowded waiting rooms and get their shots in the comfort of their own cars.

-It’s never too early to start thinking about receiving your annual flu shot, and with COVID‑19, getting a flu shot is more important than ever.
-A flu shot is a safe way to help protect yourself, and those around you, from getting sick and having complications from flu.
+It’s never too early to start thinking about receiving your annual flu shot.
+And with COVID‑19, getting a flu shot is more important than ever.
+A flu shot is a safe way to protect yourself and those around you from getting sick and having complications from flu.
 During the COVID-19 pandemic, it is especially important for all of us to do our part to help reduce the spread of the flu in our communities.

 “As we continue to fight the flu and COVID-19 together, the safety of our Veterans continues to be our top priority,” said Wade Vlosich, Medical Center Director.
 “Vaccination is the surest way to protect against getting the flu.
 We strongly encourage all our Veterans to get their flu shot this year to protect themselves and help keep the flu from spreading to others.”

-This year, enrolled Veterans of the VA health care system have several options to get a flu shot:
+This year, Veterans enrolled at the VA Oklahoma City health care have several options to get a flu shot:

 1. Veterans can get a flu shot from their provider during any scheduled appointment.